martinkuhn94/MAPI/README.md

 ## Future Work

 The current version of the MAPI framework is under continuous development.
-Future updates will include GitHub links for easier access and integration.
-We aim to make all components publicly available on GitHub soon.
-Please stay tuned for further updates.
+Future updates will make it easier to setup MAPI using the mentioned components.

 ## Citation